s0rta/revengate-new/roadmap.md

 Combat:
 - [x] weapons are items, can be wielded
+- [ ] deprecate the Monster class: too vague to be useful

 UI:
 - [ ] bug: beastiary description font color is sometimes black